TheFoodForest/Plant-Pathology-Kaggle/README.md

 # Plant-Pathology-Kaggle
-CNN for identifying common diseases on apple leafs.
+CNN for identifying common diseases on apple leaves.